ykim18mica/mica-gd220/lectures/w6-css-layout-position.md

 }
 ```

 `fixed` position works almost the same as `absolute` except that it does not scroll with other elements.
-Many websites use `fixed` positioning for the site navigation so that it is always visible, but it can cause some problems for mobile devices.
+Many websites use `fixed` positioning for the top navigation so that it is always visible, but it can cause some problems for mobile devices.

 ## Recap
 - static: the default setting. don't worry about it.